aspirepress/AspireUpdate/README.md

 NOTE 2: Setting AP_REMOVE_UI to `true` removes the plugin user interface.
 This is intended to be used in situations where AspireUpdate is deployed in a pre-configured mode and end-user configuration is not expected nor allowed.

+## WP Playgrounds Support

+The AspireUpdate plugin can be quickly [experimented with in the WP Playgrounds environment](https://github.com/aspirepress/AspireUpdate/blob/playground-ready/assets/playground/blueprint.json).

 ## Debug Logging